Caen's Lair

 Rin's parents were drinking wine on the bench in the front garden when he returned in the evening, hungry and with dust in his hair.

-They gestured for him to head on in as he passed, winking conspiratorily.
+They gestured for him to head on in as he passed, winking conspiratorially.
 Tump frowned, but the mystery was cleared up as soon as he opened the door.

-It was hard to decide where to look first: They were holding hands, and some of them had their eyes closed as though very concentrating hard.
-Multiple candles had been lit in the centre of the ring, a few of them slim ones in actual candelabras, but most squat and short like scented candles, arranged on dinner plates.
+At first the whole image baffled him so much that he struggled to catalogue the details; They were all holding hands, and some of them had their eyes closed as though concentrating very hard.
+Multiple candles had been lit in the centre of the ring, a few of them slim ones that fit into actual candelabras, but most short and squat like scented candles, those arranged on dinner plates.
 Before Rin's folded legs sat an open book and a huge carton of salt along with a spoon, presumably for measuring it out.

 Tump was granted only a moment to stare in astonishment before his entrance was noticed, and Cris broke the circle as he jumped to his feet.